Developing a Transportation Asset Management Plan

 CLASS SIZE: Minimum: 20 Maximum: 30

 "Developing a Transportation Asset Management Plan" was updated in Fall of 2017 to reflect the Asset Management Rule (23 CFR part 515) and incorporate recent FHWA guidance on risk management, life-cycle planning, and financial planning.
+Case studies and sample plans were updated in 2020.

 The class combines a brief (1-hour) Web-based training prerequisite with a 1.5-day instructor-led session to introduce the role of the Transportation Asset Management Plan (TAMP) as a planning, communication, and accountability tool.
 You will encounter lessons focusing on three primary components to the TAMP, including strategic performance management, risk assessment, and financial management.
 The workshops throughout the course allow you to work through real-life examples and practice skills, such as setting strategies.
 You'll find a variety of resources, tools, and guidelines for use in developing a TAMP.